annoor98/ense-400-capstone/README.md

 * Customer Help / User Training / Knowledgebase: Project Deliverables / Customer Help - User Training Guide
 * Final Presentation: Project Deliverables / Project Day Presenation
 * Project Experience Report: Project Deliverables / Project Experience Report

+## Notes
+The folders "Documentation" and "Gesture Tracking Tests" contain documents and tests that are no longer applicable to the project but reflect the overall process of the final project.